 Here is a quick look into the pros and cons associated with an outboard motor.

-The small size and portability of an outboard motor make it ideal for some boats.
-You can easily remove it when it’s time for repairs, and you can tilt the entire engine to maneuver the boat.
+An outboard motor’s small size and portability make it ideal for some boats.
+You can easily remove it when it’s time for repairs and tilt the entire engine to maneuver the boat.

 It can also deliver good speed, especially for a small boat.
-Since it’s on the exterior of the boat, you have more space on the inside of the boat.
+Since it’s on the boat’s exterior, you have more space on the inside.

 Its main advantage is its low cost.
 Even though you will have to replace it sooner, the overall cost would not be so high.

-The disadvantage of an outboard motor is that its visible.
-If you’re all about the looks of the boat, an engine stuck outside the boat is not the most appealing look.
+The disadvantage of an outboard motor is that it is visible.
+If you’re all about the boat’s looks, an engine stuck outside the boat is not the most appealing look.

 Also, there are some safety hazards.
-If the fuel tank is not placed properly, it can prove dangerous.
-Similarly, if the engine size does not fit well with the weight of the boat, it can become unbalanced and can tip over.
+If the fuel tank is not placed correctly, it can prove dangerous.
+Similarly, if the engine size does not fit well with the boat’s weight, it can become unbalanced and tip over.

 Inboard Vs. Outboard Motor: Comparison

-Now you know what each type of motor is and what its pros and cons are.
+Now you know what each type of motor is and its pros and cons.
 It’s time to compare the two directly.
-This will help you compare the two kinds of motors in different aspects.
-At the end of the day, it will boil down to your own boating needs.
+This will help you reach the two kinds of engines in different aspects.
+It will boil down to your own boating needs.

 -